2i2c-org/infrastructure/docs/hub-deployment-guide/configure-auth/github-orgs.md

    If `populate_teams_in_auth_state` is not set, this entire feature is disabled.

-2. Specify which teams or orgs should have access to which profiles with an `allowed_teams` key under `profileList`:
+2. Specify which teams should have access to which profiles with an `allowed_teams` key under `profileList`:

     ```yaml